mschmittdev/portfolio/data/articles/csr-ssr-ssg.md

 ### Use cases
 SSR is ideal for webpages that are dependent on search engine traffic but still need to display some dynamic content, e.g. user-specific data.

 E-commerce sites might be a good example because users should be able to find the products on search engines.
-The order in which the products should be displayed, however, might be different on every request depending on the user's past history.
+The order in which the products should be displayed, however, might be different on every request depending on the user's past history, for example.

 ## Static Site Generation
 Static Site Generation (SSG) is similar to SSR in that it renders the HTML files on the server.
 Unlike SSR, however, SSG generates the HTML files on **build time** rather than on every request.
-This means that the server only needs to send the already rendered HTML file to the client when the page is requested.

 ### Advantages
 #### Super-fast websites